IanStorm/my-smart-home-zigbee2mqtt/README.md

 ## How to use in "production"? 👨‍💼 👩‍💼

 1. Follow ["How to get a pre-built Docker image?"](#-how-to-get-a-pre-built-docker-image-☁️).
-2. Ensure to have a running MQTT broker in the same network.
+2. Ensure to have a running MQTT broker on port `1883` in the same network.
 2. Start a Docker instance:
 ```
 $	docker run \